Saturday, July 26, 2025

 What I Want:

 If Sly Cooper is making a comeback one day, a lot of people wanted developers to dive right into a Sly 5 to resolve the cliffhanger.
 I'm with them, but what I want is that I want the developers to start over and remake the original trilogy to be in HD and replace Thieves in Time with something fresh.
 I like the fresh new fourth game to be completely on par with Sly 3 because the second half of Thieves in Time is just meh that it wasn't completely on par with Sly 3.
 That's why the subsequent games in the original trilogy were better.
+But Sly 3 was better because of the bonus characters beyond the original trio Cooper Gang.

 Old Man Sly:

-In honor of revisiting the original trilogy, I have planned a new Old Man Sly series on my career.
-It was on hold until the time I get a gaming computer.
-What Old Man Sly, the series is about?
 Well, Old Man Sly is about an old man dressing up as Sly Cooper never behaving.
 I originally said that I would put my career on hibernation until I get another gaming computer that has a higher amount of RAM that is the sweet spot of gaming.
 But decided to return to my career if I upgraded my gaming computer to have at least 16GB RAM for better performance.
 But upgrading to 32GB RAM is overkill and optional for Wrapper Offline, but required for modern gaming and superior multitasking.

 Here is the final thumbnail of the next Old Man Sly where the Cooper Gang goes to Hawaii to recruit a new member of the Cooper Gang there and Old Man Sly misbehaves there.
 Along with the gang, what you're seeing in this thumbnail are changes I made to the characters, the Hawaiian flag and an arrow pointing right between the silhouette of a new member with a question mark and Hawaii to represent that the new member is located in Hawaii.
 The next one is gonna be big and ambitious that you will soon find out who the new member of the Cooper Gang will be and why Old Man Sly is misbehaving at Hawaii once I upload it.
-Why am I pointing the next video to associate with going to Hawaii is because none of the games of the franchise involved going to Hawaii.

 Summary: